1 year part-time

-If you become a Credentialed Diabetes Educator (CDE)*, your opportunities will open up even further.
+If you continue the pathway to becoming become a Credentialed Diabetes Educator (CDE)*, your opportunities will open up even further.
 As a CDE, you may be eligible for a provider number from Medicare and the Department of Veterans Affairs.
 This helps eligible clients to receive rebates for the services you provide.

 *Subject to additional requirements.
 Visit adea.com.au for details

-This course is accredited by the Australian Diabetes Educators Association (ADEA) and is the first step towards becoming a Credentialed Diabetes Educator.
+This course is accredited by the Australian Diabetes Educators Association (ADEA) and is the first step on the path towards becoming a Credentialed Diabetes Educator.

 Course learning outcomes